 If you have more than one tax, you can add a new field to the subtotal in the quote settings and label it as tax.
 You can edit the display name of the new field and even the default tax field.

 Here is how the taxes display on the quote:

-Like the default tax field, the default shipping field can be defined as a flat rate or a % of the subtotal of all of the product totals.
+Like the default tax field, the default shipping field can be defined as a flat rate , a % of the subtotal of all of the product totals, a formula, or conditional.
 You can leave the field as blank in the settings and have the user creating the quote input the amount, or you can define the % of fixed amount in the settings.
 You can change the display name of the shipping field and also add other fields for shipping.
 Here is an example:

 You can add up to 10 subtotal fields that can be defined as other fees or credits.
-These can be percentage based or fixed.
+These can be percentage based, fixed formula or conditional.
 They can also be editable or non-editable by the the user creating the quote.